 Another solution to the “White screen of death” is to dig a little deeper into your WordPress code and run a debugging process that will uncover any errors in your PHP code.

-To run a debugging process for your WP website, you will have to access the wp-config.php File within your WordPress installation files.
+To run a debugging process for your website, you will have to access the wp-config.php file within your WordPress installation files.
 There, you should find the following:

 Cannot get_posts()in /var/www/html/wordpress/wp-content/plugins/my-test-plugin/my-plugin.php on line 67

-If you know how to change your code, you can solve the problem by yourself.
-If it’s a plugin issue and you don’t know how to deal with it, it’s often best to contact the plugin developers and ask for their support.
+If you know how to change your code, you can solve the problem yourself.

 If the plugin troubleshooting can’t fix the problem, perhaps the problem lies in the theme’s code.
 You might even see a message like this on your white screen: